rlorenzini/machineLearning/readme.md

 ## Why Learn Machine Learning?

 Without knowing it, you have used a website, application, or another piece of technology which utilizes machine learning.
 Do you play Chess against an AI?
 Do you have a spam folder for your emails?
+Machine learning is everywhere, and as a programmer it is the future of the industry.
+Machine learning can be used to improve websites, games, technologies, and so on, but also provide a custom user experience based on the actions taken by the user.
+Whether you are creating a suggestion list on a shopping website or having a robot traverse a maze, machine learning is the best way to improve such features.

 ## Three machine learning Types:
 1. Unsupervised